idaholab/moose/framework/doc/content/utilities/MooseDocs/extensions/layout.md

 # Layout Extension

+The layout extension allows for dynamic rows and columns to be created, this relies on the materialize html output.

+!devel! example caption=Example that creates two columns.
 !row!
 !col class=s12 m6 l8
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore